Iceland - Day 16: Finish!

 The end is insight

 After some more tough kilometers I could see it in the distance: Varmahlid.
 I was exhausted but made it.
 I took at least 10 pictures with the self-timer.
 Fortunately it didn't take much effort to keep smiling the entire time.
-I had crossed Iceland, which is one of the most beautiful, educational, and coolest things I have ever done.
+I had crossed Iceland, which was one of the most beautiful, educational, and coolest things I had ever done.

-It was still one kilometer (that is a thousand meter of walking) to the village.
-There were only 3 streets, but then again it was one of the largest villages on the ring road.
+It was still one kilometer to the village center.
+There were only 3 streets, which made it one of the largest villages on the ring road.
 There was a gas station with a store and apparently also a campsite with a second store.
 Of course the campsite lay on top of a huge hill and only when I got there I found out there was no store after all.
 I also couldn't find Matthey and Thibaut, maybe they were still eating somewhere or had already taken the bus.
 Although there was no-one on the campsite I pitched my tent and lay down exhausted from the 95 km I walked in the past 3 days and the 250 km before that.
-I called home and inquired how much it would cost to expedite my flight by a few days.
+I called home and ask how much it would cost to expedite my flight by a few days.
 That turned out to be too expensive.
 I walked downhill again to the gas station where I raided the store.
 I bought cola, orange juice, 2 buns, an orange, and egg salad.

 Matthew had a wife at home and his first anniversary coming up in a few days.
-As he didn't seem to like the hiking as much as Thibaut he had just spent 250 euros to fly home sooner.
-Thibaut would take the bus back to Reykjavik and then travel east for an excursion climbing up the Vatnajokull glacier to reach the highest point in Iceland.
+As he didn't seem to like hiking as much as Thibaut, he had just spent 250 euros to fly home early.
+Thibaut would take the bus back to Reykjavik and then travel east for an excursion climbing up the Vatnajokull glacier, the highest point in Iceland.
 He asked if I wanted to join.
 That seemed fun, but besides costing 300 euros it would involve spending 3 full days in a bus.
-I will hike south instead and likely meet him later in Reykjavik.
+Instead I decided to hike south and meet him later in Reykjavik.
 He also proposed to drink a beer to celebrate our achievement.

-After again saying goodby to the French I returned to the campsite.
-It was next to one of the rare forests in Iceland and it was nice to see some green for a change.
-Tomorrow I will explore it some more, there is supposed to be a hot spring somewhere as well.
-Sleeping on the campsite is annoying, you can't just pee anywhere you want and, while during the trip everyone thinks it is cool what you are doing, here they look at you as if you are a homeless person.
-Furthermore, you have to pay for a piece of ground that is identical to everywhere else.
-Lastly, it is loud.
-It now is 23:45 and it sounds like a herd of savage vikings is screaming next to my tent.
-Probably they are jealous of my beard.
+After again saying goodbye to the French I returned to the campsite.
+It lay next to one of the rare forests in Iceland and it was nice to see some green for a change.
+The following day I planned to explore it some more, there was supposed to be a hot spring in the area as well.
+Sleeping on the campsite was annoying, as I couldn't just pee anywhere I wanted to and, while during the hike everyone thought it was cool what I was doing, they here looked at me like I was a homeless person.
+In addition, I had to pay to camp on a piece of ground identical that would have been free anywhere else in Iceland and I was surrounded by loud neighbours.
+At 23:45 it still sounded like a herd of savage vikings was screaming next to my tent.
+Probably they were jealous of my beard.